 - 1/2 teaspoon vanilla extract

 - Preheat the oven to 200°F.

-- In a large baking dish, add eggs, milk, vanilla extract, sugar, cinnamon, and a pinch of salt and whisk until well combined.
+- In a mixing bowl or large baking dish, add eggs, milk, vanilla extract, sugar, cinnamon, and a pinch of salt and whisk until well combined.

-- Slice sourdough bread into 1/2 to 3/4-inch thick slices.
+- Slice the sourdough bread into 3/4-inch thick slices.
 Depending on the length of your slices, you may want to cut them in half; this makes them easier to handle and flip in the pan.

-- While the sourdough is soaking, heat a large skillet or pan to medium heat, add a knob of butter and warm until completely melted.
+- While the sourdough is soaking, heat a large cast iron skillet or pan to medium heat, add a knob of butter, and warm until completely melted.

 - Continue this process until all of the slices have been cooked.
 You can keep cooked slices in a separate baking dish or on a baking sheet in the oven at 200°F to keep them warm while you finish up.